philipbkemp/europa-super-league/how.md

 - reload, repaste JSON
 - run "checkRemoved()" pasting results from previous season, making sure it gives a list of newly removed teams and no errors
 - promte and relegate using promote() and relegate() as needed
+- run nextSeason() just to check each division has (up to) 100 members
 - copy HTML element and paste into HTML file
 - paste existing team records into existing team pages
 - copy HTML element and paste into HTML file